GergesElkes/State-Based-Market-Modeling-System/README.md

 ### 1. State Encoding

-Each price movement is converted into a **3-value comparison tuple**, then mapped into one of 13 states.
+Each price movement is converted into a **3-value comparison tuple**, then mapped into one of 13 predefined states representing market behavior.

+---

 ### 2. Regime Classification

-Tick speed determines regime:
+Tick speed determines the market regime:

-* EARLY → fast market
+* EARLY → fast/accelerated market
-* CLOCK → stable timing
+* CLOCK → stable/normal timing
-* LATE → slow market
+* LATE → slow/delayed market

+---

 ### 3. Transition Modeling